-SUR 271S - Practicum Seminar
+SUR 271S - Practicum Seminar 1 semester credit hours

 This course is taken in conjunction with SUR271.
 Students will learn and collaborate to share perioperative care experiences while in a clinical setting.
 Upon successful course completion, students will be able to apply to their practice in Surgical Technology.